My shining athletic moment was when my high school yearbook mislabelled me as the student who won the city-wide cross country meet.

 - UBC Boathouse: Register here for beginner rowing and paddling courses, or join a student rowing league.

 - Day of the LongBoat: An annual event that brings thousands of UBC students to Jericho Beach for the largest voyageur canoe race in the world.
+This year it takes place on September 26, 2021.

 If the above activities are too lonesome for you, UBC Recreation provides a ton of team sports with varying competitive levels.
 Whether you’re looking for something casual or something more competitive, you have options.